dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 * [EventLog](#windows-eventlog-provider)
 * [TraceSource](#tracesource-provider)

-Options for [Logging in Azure](#logging-in-azure) are coverred later in this article.
+Options for [Logging in Azure](#logging-in-azure) are covered later in this article.

 For information about stdout logging, see <xref:host-and-deploy/iis/troubleshoot#aspnet-core-module-stdout-log> and <xref:host-and-deploy/azure-apps/troubleshoot#aspnet-core-module-stdout-log>.